andrschl/andrschl.github.io/index.md

 <hr style="width: calc(100% - 280px); margin-left: 0;">

 I am a PhD student at EPFL in the Systems Control and Multiagent Optimization Research lab, supervised by Professor Maryam Kamgarpour.
-My research focuses on the theoretical side of inverse reinforcement learning and preference-based learning, with a broader interest in optimization, stochastic control, and game theory.
+My research focuses on the theoretical side of inverse reinforcement learning and preference-based learning, with a broader interest in optimization, game theory, and applications to robotics.

 <hr>